Sachinsatya/ML-Flight-Fare-Prediction/README.md

 --------------------------------------------------------------------------------------------------------------------

-# Life Cycle of any DL Project!
+# Life Cycle of any ML Project!

 # 0. Problem Solving
 # a) North Star Metrics (define success)